zaksabeast/PokemonRNGGuides/guides/frlg/en/stationary gift (emu).md

 _aka how to get a Shiny Mewtwo 101_

 ## Requirements ?
-You'll need the same stuff as for Wild RNG :
+You'll need the same stuff as for Wild RNG:
 - VBA-rr
 - Lua scripts for FRLG (available [here](https://projectpokemon.org/home/forums/topic/15187-gen-3-lua-scripts/?tab=comments#comment-127239) you'll need to copy the code, paste it to a notepad and rename the file into 'whatyouwant.lua')
 - Knowledge of how to deal with the Memory Viewer
 - RNG Reporter